ramjirathore/status-page/README.md

+NOTE: Please test with local deployment as there is some issue with deployed ones currently.

 # Status Page Application

 A real-time status page application built with React, Node.js, and Socket.IO for monitoring services and incidents.